Chapter 1: Nyet, Wasteland is Fine

 "I could say the same thing."
 Nikolai politely responded.
 He still kept his rifle in hand.

-"And we-" A second voice called from across the road.
+"And we-" A second, entirely new voice continued from across the road.